 A Legacy of Conservation

-For almost 30 years the ’Sconset Trust has been dedicated to protecting open space and keeping it forever wild.
+For over 30 years the ’Sconset Trust has been dedicated to protecting open space and keeping it forever wild.
 Since 1984, through gifts and purchases, the Trust has acquired over 130 acres of land.
-Today the large 190 acres LORAN property on Low Beach faces the threat of high density development.
+Today the large 190-acre LORAN property on Low Beach faces the threat of high-density development.
 The Trust and its members are committed to helping protect this property and others in the western greenbelt of the village.
-In 2012 the Trust purchased the 45-acre Coffin estate tract of land at the entrance to the village on Milestone Road; now known as Ruddick Commons, it is part of 59 contiguous acres of open land featuring public walking trails.
+In 2012, the Trust purchased the 45-acre Coffin estate tract of land at the entrance to the village on Milestone Road; now known as Ruddick Commons, it is part of 59 contiguous acres of open land featuring public walking trails.

 The ’Sconset Trust currently holds two Historic Preservation Easements: Atlantic House on Main Street and the Siasconset Union Chapel on New Street.
 By creating a preservation easement, a property owner can protect the property’s character for future generations.
 A preservation easement is the best tool to ensure the long-term integrity of a building as well as its place in the community.